 What is Dragonfly Doji Candlestick?

-Dragonfly Doji Candlestick Pattern Meaning
+Structure & Characteristics of Dragonfly Doji Candlestick Pattern

 Table of Content

-1. Dragonfly Doji Candlestick Pattern Meaning
+1. Structure & Characteristics of Dragonfly Doji Candlestick Pattern

-4. When does Dragonfly Doji Candlestick occur?
+2. When Does Dragonfly Doji Candlestick Occur?

-5. Characteristics of Dragonfly Doji Candlestick Pattern
+5. Trading Considerations for Dragonfly Doji Candlestick Pattern

-6. Limitations of Dragonfly Doji Candlestick Pattern
+6. Advantages & Disadvantages of Dragonfly Doji Candlestick Pattern

-When does Dragonfly Doji Candlestick occur?
+When Does Dragonfly Doji Candlestick Occur?

 The dragonfly doji is a kind of doji candlestick pattern that forms when the starting and closing prices are almost similar.
 It usually forms at the peak of a trading session.
 It casts a lengthy lower shadow.
 This shows that buyers were in control throughout the session, driving the price down.
 However, by the end of the day, buyers had taken control.
 This brings the price back up to close to the starting price.

-Characteristics of Dragonfly Doji Candlestick Pattern
+Interpretation and Significance of Dragonfly Doji

 How to Trade with Dragonfly Doji Candlestick in the Stock Market?